 Some “people foods” may cause dogs to fart more, including legumes (like soybeans, peas, and beans), dairy products (like milk and cheese), sweets (like fruits and cookies), high-fat foods, and spicy foods.

-How to stop dog farts?
-Home remedies for gassy dogs
+Is there a way to stop dog farts?
+Here are some remedies for gassy dogs.

 If there isn’t a severe medical issue causing your dog’s gas, your veterinarian might determine that your dog’s diet is the problem.
 When altering your dog’s diet, make changes to their food slowly.
 Some easy home remedies for gassy dogs to help reduce excessive dog farting include: